alkaloge/AZh/README.md

 Then execute macro [Setup.py](https://github.com/raspereza/AZh/blob/main/combine/Setup.py)
 ```
-./Setup.py
+./Setup.py --year $year --binning $binning --folder $folder
 ```
+The macro takes the following input arguments:
+* `year` : 2016, 2017, 2018, Run2.
+Default option is `Run2` which will create RooT files for analysis of combined Run2 data.
+* `binning` : coarse, nominal, fine.
+This argument defines binning of templates.
+Default option is `nominal`.
+Three options are discussed in presentation at the [Higgs meeting]() on 5/03/2024.
+* `folder` : folder where initial RooT files are located.
+Default: `coffea`.
+Once you have updated RooT files obtained with coffea framework, create the new folder in `$CMSSW_BASE/src/AZh/combine/root_files`, copy the new files to this folder and specify the name of folder via input argument `--folder`.

 The macro performs the following actions :
 1. For each year (2016, 2017 and 2018) it merges separate RooT files with data and background templates into one file since [CombineHarvester](https://cms-analysis.github.io/CombineHarvester/index.html) is looking for data distributions and background templates in the same RooT file.
 2. It fixes bins with negative content in signal and backgroun templates.
 3. It creates in the current directory subfolders `figures` and `jobs` where various plots (png files) and batch job scripts will be placed.
-4. The code builds systematic variations of the reducible background templates.
-These systematic variations are largely driven by statistical uncertainties in templates obtained by applying fake factor method to the sample, where identification criteria for one or both tau leptons assigned to H->tautau decay are inverted.
-This sample is referred to as "application region".
-Statistical uncertainties are derived in three bins in m(4l) : [200,400,700,2000] GeV, and applied to the reducible background templates.
-The data sample of same-sign tau lepton candidates passing relaxed identification conditions, is used to model shape of the reducible background, with corresponding template being normalized to the yield predicted in application region.
-5. The script also rescales MC templates of year 2016 to account for updated (more accurately measured) tau Id scale factors.
+4. The script also rescales MC templates of year 2016 to account for updated (more accurately measured) tau Id scale factors.
+5. Finally the macro rebins templates according to the option `binning`.

 TAU POG has released [updated tau ID scale factors](https://twiki.cern.ch/twiki/bin/view/CMS/TauIDRecommendationForRun2#Corrections_for_the_DeepTauv2p1) in summer 2023.
 It turned out that for UL2016 samples new scale factors are about 6% higher than previous ones in wide range of tau pT from 20 up to 100 GeV.
 To account for this effect MC templates are scaled by
 * 6% in mmet, mmmt, eeet and eemt channels;